Jacob-Hegy/HTB-Write-Ups/README.md

-# My HackTheBox Write-Ups
+# My Security Projects

-This is a collection of the write-ups I've created while completing various challenges on HackTheBox as well as the associated files with any of my solutions.
+This is a collection of various cybersecurity projects I've created/completed.
+It's a mix of write-ups, stuff I've come up with, and a few other things.

 ## Who am I?